 Q: How do you value home contents?

-A: Traditionally, most people just make their own estimate, but the evidence suggests that most people underestimate¹.
+A: Traditionally, most people just make their own estimate, but the research suggests that underinsurance is common in Australia¹.

-The good news is that there are calculators available to help you estimate the replacement value of your buildings and/or contents, visit <link to COTA website calculators> and use our Home Buildings and/or Home Contents replacement calculators.
+The good news is that there are calculators available to help you estimate the replacement value of your buildings and/or contents, visit and use our Home Buildings and/or Home Contents replacement calculators.

 Taking photos of each room can be useful to provide proof of value and ownership at claim time.
 Over the years you may have accumulated more than you think!

-Q: What happens if home or contents are under insured?
+Q: What happens if home or contents are insured for less than the actual value?

-For example, if you insure your contents for $50,000 and they are all damaged and they cost $100,000 to replace in a total loss event, insurers may only pay the $50,000 that you are insured for.
+For example, if you insure your contents for $50,000 and it is damaged in its entirety and the cost is $100,000 to replace in a total loss event, insurers may only pay the $50,000 that you are insured for.

-The key value of insurance is to protect from unexpected events like fire or theft and return you to your previous state.
-This is only possible if the appropriate level of cover is maintained as your lifestyle changes over time.
+The key value of insurance is to cover you from unexpected events like fire or theft and return you to your previous state.
+This is only possible if the appropriate level of cover is maintained.

 The annual renewal of your insurance policy is a good reminder to review and update your home contents inventory, and make sure your amount insured is adequate to meet your needs.

-Insurance and Membership Services Limited ABN 59 057 159 743, AR No 246235 trading as COTA Insurance arranges this insurance as agent for the insurer Allianz Australia Insurance Limited ABN 15 000 122 850 AFSL No. 234708.
-We do not provide any advice based on any consideration of your objectives, financial situation or needs.
-Terms, conditions, limits and exclusions apply.
-Before making a decision, please consider the relevant Product Disclosure Statement available from www.cota.com.au.
-If you purchase this insurance, we will receive a commission that is a percentage of the premium, paid for each policy ranging from 0.3% to 30%.
+Insurance and Membership Services Limited ABN 59 057 159 743, AR No 246235 trading as COTA Insurance (COTA, we, or us), arranges this insurance as agent of the insurer Allianz Australia Insurance Limited (Allianz) ABN 15 000 122 850, AFSL No. 234708.
+Any advice here does not take into consideration your objectives, financial situation or needs, which you should consider before acting on our recommendations.
+Policy terms, conditions and exclusions apply.
+You should read and consider the relevant Product Disclosure Statement available at cota.com.au before deciding whether to acquire any product mentioned.
+The relevant Target Market Determination is available by calling 1300 1300 50.
+We receive commission on these insurance products as a percentage of the premium paid for each policy ranging from 0.3% to 25%.
 Allianz also pays us a percentage of the profit which exceeds the agreed profit threshold for Home (excluding flood), Landlord (excluding flood), Motor and Caravan and Trailer policies arranged by us or renewed with Allianz in each calendar year, provided that the agreed premium threshold is met for these products.
 Additionally, we receive a marketing allowance from Allianz every 2 months, which is a percentage of the total premium earned on these policies in the previous 2 months.
-Ask us for more details before we provide you with services.
+Ask us for more details before we provide you with our services by calling 1300 1300 50. *Note, the information contained in this article is general in nature and does not take into account your personal situation.
+You should consider whether the information is appropriate to your needs.